Peer Support for You

 In crisis?

-It may take a day or so for us to reply.
+APP cannot provide crisis support.
 If you need help urgently, please contact your GP, midwife, mental health team, call 999, The Samaritans or NHS 111 Emergency and Urgent Care Services.

-APP cannot provide crisis support.
 You can find further information about getting urgent help here.
 Our peer support service will be waiting to help as you begin to recover.
 We have all been where you are – you will get better.

 Big Lottery Fund logo